-Discuss the following scenario with a parent or trusted adult: Pretend a friend comes to you and says they aren't good at anything.
+Discuss the following scenario with a parent or trusted adult:

-- How would you help your friend discover his/her special qualities? - How can finding similarities between yourself and others help you get along? - How can we learn from our differences?
+- Pretend a friend comes to you and says they aren't good at anything.
+How would you help them discover what makes them special? - How can finding similarities between yourself and others help you get along? - How can we learn from our differences?

 Sink or Float?
 Different objects have unique properties.
 One property is whether objects sink or float.
-Gather some objects like a rock, foil that is flat and also in a ball, a bar of soap, paper clip, cork, wood, straw, popsicle stick, ping pong ball, rubber ball, ice cube.
+Gather some objects like a rock, foil (flat and in a ball), a bar of soap, paper clip, cork, wood, straw, popsicle stick, ping pong ball, rubber ball, ice cube.

-- Predict which items will sink and which will float.

-Sort them into groups.

-- 2. Place the items into water.
+- 1. Predict which items will sink and which will float.
+Sort them into groups. - 2.
+Put the items into water.

-- Describe your observations in your science notebook.

-- What sinks? floats?

-- What do you think it is about these items'

-properties and structure that cause them to

-sink or float?
-Use some of these materials
+- 3. Describe your observations in your science notebook. - What sinks? floats? - What do you think it is about these items' properties and structure that cause them to sink or float?

-to design a miniature boat that will float and

-can hold 10 pennies.
-Name and decorate

-your boat, giving it a unique identity.
+Use some of these materials to design a miniature boat that will float and can hold 10 pennies.
+Name and decorate your boat, giving it a unique identity.